 I’ve never lived overseas before.
 I’ve never even relocated beyond Hadrian’s Wall.
 Luckily for me, New Zealand has similarities with the UK; similar weather for one, shared phrases, and we all drive on the left-hand side so it’s a good start.
 That’s not to say I won’t miss a great deal about home – the warmth of a cosy pub, a gut-busting English breakfast, the ramshackle country cottages, and the sheer amount of lush green trees everywhere.
-Let’s be honest, New Zealand have one or two jaw-dropping landscapes – apparently wherever you are, you’re roughly fifteen minutes away from somewhere breathtakingly beautiful – but, that aside, sometimes I am bowled over by the charm of this little island.
+Let’s be honest, New Zealand has one or two jaw-dropping landscapes – apparently wherever you are, you’re roughly fifteen minutes away from somewhere breathtakingly beautiful – but, that aside, sometimes I am bowled over by the charm of this little island.

 For someone who loves baking, and eating said baked items, I’m perplexed why I haven’t published a recipe for scones before now.
 I mean, I eat them often enough.
 They are my favourite afternoon treat, the best accompaniment to a cup of tea, heck I even themed my other baking to resemble a cream tea, all that strawberry jam and clotted cream driving me to distraction.

 Your respective fruit choices can complement or contrast the sugary jam spread on top; I roughly chopped some sweet-scented strawberries and raspberries to tumble in with the scone mix, staining my hands and the buttery clumps of flour pink, and lending some fresh tartness to the mixture.

 As a result, and this may sound like blasphemy to the devout cream tea-lover, the need for clotted cream becomes almost redundant as a mere lick of butter (plus a blob of jam) is enough, without masking the flavours of the baked berries.
 Of course, that’s not ruling out clotted cream!
 You can never have too much of a good thing… or so the saying should go.

 Strawberry and raspberry scones

-225g self-raising flour
+- 225 g self-raising flour

-60g cold unsalted butter
+- 60 g cold unsalted butter

-Flaked almonds to sprinkle
+- Flaked almonds to sprinkle on top

-- Preheat the oven to 220°C/430°F and sprinkle a little flour over a baking tray.
+- Preheat the oven to 220°C/200°C fan/430°F and line a baking tray with baking parchment.

 - Sift the flour into a large mixing bowl and add the cubed butter.
 Rub the butter and flour together to create rough breadcrumbs then stir in the sugar.